-The label “alcoholic” isn’t exactly pleasing.
-That is why many people mask their drinking habits or call themselves “drunk” at the moment.
+The label “alcoholic” isn’t exactly what most people want to own.
+That is why many may mask their drinking habits or call themselves “drunk” at the moment.
 However, just calling someone drunk may pose as a blanket term for an actual problem.
 What is the difference between the two?

-Nowadays, it seems like everyone can have a good time recalling experiences where they were “drunk”, but hearing the label “alcoholic” will put most on the defensive.
+As drinking is considered a cultural norm, it seems like everyone can have a good time recalling experiences where they were “drunk”.
+Nonetheless, hearing the label “alcoholic” will put most on the defensive.
 It is true, being drunk and being alcoholic have their similarities, but there’s also a fine line that separates the two.

 Problem Drinking Vs. Alcoholism: What’s The Difference?

 In comparison, problem drinkers and alcoholics both have an unhealthy relationship with alcohol.
 There are several categories of problem drinkers, and there are also varying degrees of alcoholism.
 By defining each, you will notice the differences and similarities between these two terms.

 Problem drinking is described as having unhealthy drinking habits.
 People who are problem drinkers often have a hard time controlling the amount of alcohol they consume when they do so, but they are not physically dependent.
 Some examples of problem drinkers would be:

 Binge drinkers: Binge drinkers are those who typically consume large amounts of alcohol or more than they intend to per drinking episode.
 A typical binge drinker would have 3-4 binge drinking episodes per month and would have more than 3-5 servings of alcoholic beverages within 2 hours.